Do not let yourself go if you have hit some roadblocks on your weight loss journey!

 Sodas, gum, desserts and so many more products are labeled sugar-free and automatically we think, “Okay, this must be the better choice.”

 Well, if you’re counting calories then, yes, these products are helpful; but, don’t think that keeping the numbers low equals a healthier lifestyle.

 Packets of sweeteners are also more potent than sugar and studies have shown that regular intake of the product can lead to addiction to the flavor and thus cause obesity.

-5. High Protein Diet
+5. You’re On A High Protein Diet

-Again, balance is key.
-Yes, a good protein which comes from lean meat or dairy products helps us build muscle which burns the stored fat in our body, but, too much of it can also be harmful.
+Yes, good proteins that come from lean meat or dairy products helps us build muscle which burns the stored fat in our body, but, too much of it can also be harmful.